 Linux: KVM not available

-If For cloud VMs, ensure nested virtualization is enabled in your hypervisor settings.
+If For cloud VMs, enable nested virtualization in your hypervisor settings.

-/dev/kvm doesn’t exist, ensure KVM is enabled:Linux: Permission denied on /dev/kvm
+/dev/kvm doesn’t exist, enable virtualization:Linux: Permission denied on /dev/kvm

 Linux: Permission denied on /dev/kvm